xervice/data-provider/README.md

 ];
 ```

-It will search for all files like *.dataprovider.xml.
+It will search for all files like *.dataprovider.xml in that example.

 Define DTO